meekrob/OnishRDB/README.md

 ## Usage

-Simply source the script accompanying the data object you want to import.
+Download and source the DB_connect.R and the script accompanying the data object you want to import.

 ### DBPeakOverlaps